Financial Freedom Calculator

 Post - Financial Freedom

-This section automatically takes the Financial Freedom Corpus calculated in the “Pre - Financial Freedom Savings” block.
+This section automatically takes the Financial Freedom Portfolio calculated in the “Pre - Financial Freedom Savings” block.
 You may update this value if required.

 The inflation rate and monthly expenses at financial freedom age, as entered or calculated in the “Basic Profile” block, are also fetched automatically.
 These values can be modified as per your needs.